DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 Do keep in mind however, that this was optional.
 The frontend code from previous project still works fine.

-Functionalty stays the same and compared to Ionic I also do a dialog for file output now.
+Functionalty stays the same and compared to Ionic I also added a dialog for exporting the image now.

 ## Steps followed